TestCentricity/testcentricity_web/README.md

 ### Remotely hosted desktop and mobile web browsers

-You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services.
-If your tests are running against a web site hosted on your local computer (`localhost`), or on a staging server inside your LAN, you must set the `TUNNELING` Environment Variable to `true`.
+You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, Sauce Labs, TestingBot, Gridlastic, or LambdaTest services.
+If your tests are running against a web site hosted on your local computer
+(`localhost`), or on a staging server inside your LAN, you must set the `TUNNELING` Environment Variable to `true`.

 #### Remote desktop browsers on the BrowserStack service